Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 2. Arithmetic and Logic Operations

 Arithmetic operations involve numerical calculation.
 They are commonly used in mathematical forms such as (e.g., addition (+), subtraction(-), multiplication(*), and modulus (%).
-Logical operations deal with boolean values (true or false) and (e.g., AND, OR, NOT) to process data.
+Logical operations process data using boolean values (true or false) and (e.g., AND, OR, NOT).

 3. Control Unit

-The CPU includes a control unit that manages the processing of the CPU and coordinates the execution of instructions fetched from computer memory.
-It manages the activities of the unit within the CPU and controls the overall operations of the computer processing cycle.
+The CPU includes a control unit that manages the CPU’s processing and coordinates the execution of instructions fetched from computer memory.
+The control unit also manages the unit’s activities within the CPU and controls the overall operations of the computer processing cycle.

 4. Clock Speed

-In computing, the clock speed is measured in Hertz (Hz) or gigahertz (GHz) and cycle per second which can be driven at a specified clock speed.
-It determines how the instruction can be executed by the CPU and how quickly.
+In computing, the clock speed is measured in Hertz (Hz) or gigahertz (GHz), and the cycle per second can be driven at a specified clock speed.
+The clock speed determines how quickly the CPU can execute the instruction.
 Higher clock speeds generally lead to better performance.

 5. Cores

-Many modern CPUs have various processing cores, allowing them to handle them and several tasks simultaneously.
-Dual-core, quad-core and even higher-core CPUs are common.
+Many modern CPUs have various processing cores, allowing them to handle several tasks simultaneously.
+Dual-core, quad-core, and even higher-core CPUs are common.
 Each core can execute instructions independently, improving multitasking and overall performance.

 6. Cache

-CPUs have built-in memory known as cache.
-The cache stores frequently used data and instructions, allowing for faster access and reducing the need to retrieve data from slower system memory (RAM).
+CPUs have built-in memory, known as cache.
+The cache stores frequently used data and instructions, allowing faster access and reducing the need to retrieve data from slower system memory (RAM).

 7. Registers

 The CPU contains small, high-speed memory locations known as registers.
-These are used for holding data temporarily during operations.
-Registers are faster than RAM, and data can be processed more quickly within the CPU.
+These are used to hold data temporarily during operations.
+Registers are faster than RAM, and data can be processed quickly within the CPU.

 8. Instruction Set Architecture (ISA)